-Once you are on the malicious website, it could send a request to the legitimate website to purchase on your behalf.
+Once you are on the malicious website, it could request the legitimate website to purchase on your behalf.

 How to Prevent CSRF Attacks?

 To prevent CSRF attacks, it is important to use anti-CSRF tokens.
 Crafted to be distinct and random, these tokens are generated for each user before being embedded in the website’s forms.
-On submitting the form request, the token is additionally sent along with it.
+On submitting the form request, the token is also sent.

 The website can then check that the token is valid before processing the request, which helps to prevent unauthorized requests from being processed.